sqlitecloud/docs/src/pages/docs/commands/revoke-privilege.md

 ## Description

-Use this command to revoke a privilege (or a command separated list of privileges) from the ROLE **role_name**.
-If you can further restrict this command by specifying a database and/or a table name.
+Use this command to revoke a privilege (or a command-separated list of privileges) from the ROLE **role_name**.
+You can further restrict this command by specifying a database and/or a table name.

 ## Return